Ask a question at a council meeting

 Ask a public question

-Residents, business rate payers, and anyone else who can vote in a Lewisham Council election can make an enquiry or raise an issue at a full Council meeting by asking a public question.
+Anyone who lives, works of studies in Lewisham can make an enquiry or raise an issue at a full Council meeting by asking a public question.

 If there is an issue you want the Council to look at, or an area where you believe we can make improvements, a public question is a good way to bring it to the Council's attention.
-Your question may lead to an investigation or review of the issue you raise, and could be very important for other residents affected by the same issue.
+Your question may lead to an investigation or review of the issue you raise, and could be relevant to other residents affected by the same issue.

 How do I ask a question?